Internship and Volunteer Opportunities

 Pro Bono Assistance

 Are you a lawyer interested in volunteering your time and skills to represent a low-income client?
-We look forward to hearing from you; contact Jordan Mickman to learn about current opportunities.
+We look forward to hearing from you; reach out to us to learn about current opportunities.

 The Center for Justice welcomes internship applications from undergraduates and law students who are interested in working in a non-profit civil rights law firm and fulfilling our organizational mission.
 Interns at the Center for Justice work closely with staff attorneys in our focus areas of housing, utility rights of low-income consumers, wage theft, criminal justice and prisoners’ rights, education, and immigration.

-Roger Williams University School of Law students who wish to apply for the Public Interest Summer Stipend Program with the Center for Justice should apply through the Law School.
-Please email Veronica Paricio with any questions.
+Roger Williams University School of Law students who wish to apply for the Public Interest Summer Stipend Program with the Center for Justice should apply directly through the Law School.
+Please contact Christopher Gerlica with any questions.

-Brown University students are encouraged to apply for internships through iProv, which provides a summer stipend.
+Brown University students are encouraged to apply for iProv, SPRINT, LINK, and other summer funding.

 Fall and Spring Internships